How to make money selling your photos online

 We recommend trying Alamy first to begin selling stock photos.
 Their student contributor scheme gives you 100% of the sales price of your images for two years.
 Your uni will need to be part of the scheme, but loads of UK institutions are already registered.

-On average, images on Alamy typically sell for about £30 each, but photos could get anywhere from £15 – £360 depending on what your photos are used for.
+On average, images on Alamy typically sell for about £25 each, but photos could get anywhere from £15 – £400 depending on what they are used for.

-If you're not a student or your uni isn't registered, the payout is still a fairly decent 50% for images that are exclusive to Alamy (you get slightly less for non-exclusive images).
+If you're not a student or your uni isn't registered, the payout is still a fairly decent 50% for images that are exclusive to Alamy if you're on the platinum tier (you get less for non-exclusive images).
 Selling phone pics through their Stockimo app (App Store only) earns you a 20% cut.

 Picfair comes with a twist: you decide how much your images sell for.
 Of course, the lower you set the price the more likely people may be to buy your images.
 But, if you have some top-quality pics that deserve top prices, this site is ideal.